Getting an early and guaranteed offer to university

-There are some programs that are not available for entry through the Early Offer Guarantee program including:
+There are more than 100 undergraduate programs on offer at USC, however some health and science related programs are not available for entry through the Early Offer Guarantee program.

 Your child will also need to put their USC program they are applying for early entry into as their first preference in their Queensland Tertiary Admissions Centre (QTAC) application.

 USC Student Ambassador and High Performance Student Musician, Jamison Kehl, is in her first year of a Bachelor of Creative Industries.
 A former student of Noosa District State High School, Jamison applied and received an Early Offer Guarantee into her degree on her way to her Year 12 Formal.

 “I was over the moon when I received my Early Offer Guarantee - it was literally the afternoon I graduated from high school and had my formal!
 I can't describe the feeling of walking across my school stage knowing I had finally crossed the schooling finish line and was going to study at the university I chose as my first preference.”
 Jamison said.

 “Having received my offer to University in November allowed me to travel overseas during the Summer break.
 I didn’t have to worry about my OP, offers, QTAC forms.
 It was a dream.”

 Applications for USC’s Early Offer Guarantee program are now open for Year 12 students looking to study at USC in 2020.
 Applications are due to schools by 11 October.

 While many young people are aware of issues associated with excessive smartphone use, they can still be reluctant to put them down, says a USC leading expert in brain development Dr Mike Nagel.

 In an era of increasing vocational uncertainty, navigating career pathways is daunting, and this is amplified for students from disadvantaged backgrounds.